 New Entries At Bottom

-Here we have assembled definitions of many important terms which will help you understand and build better web pages...
+Here I have assembled definitions of many important terms which will help you understand and build better web pages...

-- INTERNET: The assimilation of millions of computers worldwide which enable access to web pages, E-MAIL, Software programs and many other useful forms of information
+- INTERNET: The connection of millions of computers worldwide which enable access to web pages, E-MAIL, Software programs and many other useful forms of information

 - ON LINE: Being connected to the Internet